Kyant0/AndroidLiquidGlass/README.md

 ## Components

-The library doesn't provides any high level components yet.
+The library doesn't provide any high level components yet.

 But there are some demo components in the [Catalog](./catalog/release/catalog-release.apk) app: